 Mylia's initial step with a client is to analyse the organisational context.
 In this activity, Mylia training designers use a proprietary tool called Management Practices Board, which helps them to gain an understanding of the organisation's key features, and their related training needs.
-The Management Practices Board allows training designers to describe and analyse the managers' organisational behaviour and, if needed, to extend the mapping to the behaviours of teams within the entire organisation.
-This tool, however, does not allow for the analysis of any specific skills at an individual level (though such analysis can be performed by Adecco's Assessment Solutions department).
+The Management Practices Board allows training designers to describe and analyse the management practices.